bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 > #### Theme access, copyright, and distribution
 > Developers may customize free and purchased marketplace themes; however, the original creator retains rights to the theme's design, which means derived themes may not be uploaded to a public theme marketplace (BigCommerce's or third-party) or sold privately.

-## Obtaining store API credentials
+## Creating store-level API accounts for Stencil

 Stencil CLI uses various BigCommerce APIs to inject store-specific data, like carousel images and products, into the live theme preview it serves up.
 To do so, you must supply the Stencil CLI with a Stencil CLI token.
-For detailed instructions, see [Store API Accounts](https://support.bigcommerce.com/s/article/Store-API-Accounts).
+For detailed instructions, see [Creating store-level API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#creating-store-level-api-accounts).

 To automatically create a store API account with the scopes and permissions required by Stencil CLI, select **Create Stencil-CLI Token** in the **Create API Accounts** dropdown: